Countess-of-Chester-Hospital-NHS-FT/Inpatient-LOS-EDA/README.md

 ### Project Structure

 * The main code is found in the root of the repo
-* los.qmd is the primary code file containing the visuals that typically need repeating
+* los.qmd is the primary code file containing the length of stay summary visuals that typically need repeating
+* amu_flow.qmd is the primary code file containing the analysis of admission delays of ED vs SDEC
 * eda1.R and eda2.R are untidy code files, remnants of development